 Scale out by adding new nodes

-In YugabyteDB, you can scale your cluster horizontally on demand by adding new nodes, without any interruption to your applications.
+Seamless node addition is the foundation of scalability.
+In YugabyteDB, you can scale your cluster horizontally on demand by adding new nodes, as and when needed, without any interruption to your applications.
+Let's go over what happens when a node is added to an existing cluster with a basic illustration.

 Suppose you have a 3-node cluster with 4 tablets and a replication factor (RF) of 3.
 You notice that the cluster is not balanced, with one node getting more traffic, and decide to add another node to the cluster.

-When a node is added, the tablets are rebalanced.
-The process starts by adding an additional replica for a tablet in the new node, and the new tablet bootstraps its data from the tablet leader.
+When a node is added, the tablets are automatically rebalanced.
+The process starts by adding a replica for a tablet in the new node, and the new tablet bootstraps its data from the tablet leader.
 During this process, throughput is not affected as the data bootstrapping is asynchronous.

 After the new replica has been fully bootstrapped, leader election is triggered for the tablet, with a hint to make the replica in the newly added node the leader.
+This is done to ensure that the leaders are evenly distributed across the various nodes in the cluster.
 This leader switch is very fast.

 Fix over-replication

-When adding the new node, a new replica of tablet T4
+In the illustration, a new replica of tablet T4

 was created.
 Now T4